Milder Sun…

 Tonight:

-Mostly clear.
-Milder than recent nights.
-Lows around 70º in the City, the 60s inland.
-Southwest winds 5-10mph.
+Mostly cloudy.
+Spotty shower.
+Cooler than recent nights.
+Lows in the lower 60s in the City, the upper 50s to around 60º inland.
+Southeast to East winds at 5-10mph.

 Friday: